Poland offers fighter jets to US in plan to help Ukraine

 Former Soviet-bloc NATO members Bulgaria and Slovakia also still have Soviet-made fighter jets in their air forces.

-The handover of Poland’s 28 Soviet-made MiG-29s signals the Western resolve to do more to deter Russia.
-But militarily it is unlikely to be a game-changer because the number of aircraft isn’t that big and they are inferior to more sophisticated Russian aircraft and could be easy prey for the Russian air force.
+The handover of Poland’s 28 Soviet-made MiG-29s would signal Western resolve to do more to deter Russia.
+But militarily it would be unlikely to be a game-changer because the number of aircraft isn’t that big.
+Also, the MiG-29s are inferior to more sophisticated Russian aircraft and could be easy prey for the Russian air force.

 Russia has warned that supporting Ukraine’s air force would be seen in Moscow as participating in the conflict and open up suppliers to possible retaliation.